GoogleCloudPlatform/gke-networking-recipes/ingress/secure-ingress/README.md

 # Secure Ingress

-GKE Ingress exposes much of the underlying functionality of the Google Cloud load balancers.
+[GKE Ingress](https://cloud.google.com/kubernetes-engine/docs/concepts/ingress) exposes much of the underlying functionality of the Google Cloud load balancers.
 This recipe focuses on several pieces of functionality that together provide secure, HTTPS encrypted Ingress for your GKE clusters.

-[Multi-cluster Ingress](https://cloud.google.com/kubernetes-engine/docs/concepts/ingress-for-anthos) for GKE is a cloud-hosted Ingress controller for GKE clusters.
-It's a Google-hosted service that supports deploying shared load balancing resources across clusters and across regions.
+See the [secure-ingress.yaml](secure-ingress.yaml) manifest for the full deployment spec.

 ### Use-cases